software-students-spring2025/1-specification-exercise-mikezhu/README.md

 	1. As a casual gamer, I want to compare game prices across multiple platforms so that I can find the best deal for my favorite games.
 	2. As a rookie in gaming, I want a searching platform that can conveniently show me where and how to buy the game I want.
-	3. As a cautious gamer, I want to filter games by price range so that I can value the cost-effectiveness of the game I want.
+	3. As a game collector, I want to know the recent free games deal so that I can easily acquire them.
 	4. As a dedicated gamer, I want to view historical pricing trends so that I can decide the best time to purchase a game.
 	5. As a platform enthusiast, I want to see detailed price breakdowns for each gaming platform and bundle deals so that I can understand the value differences between them.
 	6. As a frequent shopper, I want to save my favorite games to a watchlist so that I can monitor any price changes or special offers over time.